Acetaminophen/ hydrocodone capsulesPronunciation

 Acetaminophen/hydrocodone capsules contains acetaminophen.
 Severe and sometimes fatal liver problems, including the need for liver transplant, have been reported with the use of acetaminophen.
 Most cases of these liver problems occurred in patients taking excessive doses of acetaminophen (more than 4,000 mg per day).
 Also, patients who developed these liver problems were often using more than 1 medicine that contained acetaminophen.
 Discuss any questions or concerns with your doctor.

-Acetaminophen/hydrocodone capsules is used for:
+Acetaminophen/ hydrocodone capsules are used for:

 Treating moderate to moderately severe pain.
 It may also be used for other conditions as determined by your doctor.

-Acetaminophen/hydrocodone capsules is an analgesic combination.
+Acetaminophen/hydrocodone capsules are an analgesic combination.
 Acetaminophen works by lowering a chemical in the brain that stimulates pain nerves.
 Hydrocodone, an opioid (narcotic) analgesic, works by binding to receptors in the brain and nervous system used by the body's natural "pain relievers."
 The combination may provide better pain relief than either medicine alone.

-Do NOT use acetaminophen/hydrocodone capsules if:
+Do NOT use acetaminophen/ hydrocodone capsules if:

 - you are allergic to any ingredient in acetaminophen/hydrocodone capsules